 You climb up to the highest point of 10,947′ at Beartooth Pass and the mountains in every direction are amazing.
-There’s lots of hikes along this road as well as countless pull-offs for sight seeing.
-In fact we couldn’t find much information about the different hikes, so we bought a map in Red Lodge and just picked some at random.
+There are lots of hikes along this road as well as countless pull-offs for sightseeing.
+In fact, we couldn’t find much information about the different hikes, so we bought a map in the town of Red Lodge and just picked some at random.

 Note: All the photos here are what you can see from the road and the different scenic pull offs.
 I didn’t include any hiking photos in this post!

 Everything you need to know about Beartooth Highway Scenic Drive

 - Elevation Gained – 5,000′ through switchbacks up to Beartooth Pass

 - Highest Elevation – 10,947′ at Beartooth Pass